Leadership takes place in the living order. Management takes place in the geometric order.

 As you might expect, setbacks on a project can have the opposite effect, draining ambition and creativity from a team that, only days before, was charging full steam ahead toward its goal.
 But setbacks can be counterbalanced by even small wins—“seemingly minor progress events”—which have a surprising power to lift a team’s spirits, making them eager to get back to work the next day (2011, 80).
 You’ve probably experienced the pleasure that comes from checking at least one task off your to-do list.
 Even completing a small task can generate a sense of forward momentum that can propel a team toward larger achievements.

 Amabile and Kramer’s book is a great resource for team managers looking to improve their motivational abilities.
-If you don’t have time to read the whole book, they summarize their research and advice in this Harvard Business Review article: https://hbr.org/2011/05/the-power-of-small-wins.
+If you don’t have time to read the whole book, they summarize their research and advice in this Harvard Business Review article: The Power of “The Power of Small Wins.”

 Through years of practical experience as an executive, consultant, project engineer, and project manager, John Nelson has gained a finely honed understanding of how to manage teams.
 According to Nelson, the following are essential for motivators for any team: